joshdb1/SAR-Backprojection-Sim/README.md

 Final project for ECE5930: Radar Signal Processing

 The project uses Matlab to set up and simulate a SAR system, and forms images using back-projection.
 The user can choose between two simulated data scenes: 1) a point target, and 2) an image that says USU when the image has been formed.
+Please note that this is not a particularly efficient algorithm and it will take a while to run.

 Instructions: